Technology. Tribe. Vibes.

 You start finishing things again.

-No “bhaiya ek minute” every fifteen minutes.
-Two-hour blocks that don't get sliced by the doorbell, the cook, the courier.
+No interruption every fifteen minutes.
+Two-hour blocks that don't get sliced by the doorbell or the next errand.
 The PR that sat open all week ships before lunch.

-And if your home office is already perfect — the lunch table still isn't in it.
+And if your home office is already perfect — it still can't seat the people who get your work.

 Built by someone who sits